 TAPAS Investigation team officially starts research

-TAPAS Investigation team officially start research on the prevention and treatment of thrombotic diseases.
+New research on the prevention and treatment of thrombotic diseases is now officially underway at Birmingham.

-January marked the kick off of the EU funded Marie Sklodowska-Curie Innovative Training Network - Targeting Platelet Adhesion Receptors in Thrombosis (TAPAS).
-TAPAS is a consortium of 7 European countries, led by Professor Steve Watson and colleagues in the Institute of Cardiovascular Sciences at the University of Birmingham, along with 7 beneficiaries and 6 partners from the UK, Ireland, Germany, Spain, Netherlands, Croatia and Hungary.
+January marked the kick-off of the EU-funded Marie Sklodowska-Curie Innovative Training Network - Targeting Platelet Adhesion Receptors in Thrombosis (TAPAS).
+TAPAS is a consortium of seven European countries, led by Professor Steve Watson and colleagues in the Institute of Cardiovascular Sciences at the University, along with seven beneficiaries and six partners from the UK, Ireland, Germany, Spain, Netherlands, Croatia and Hungary.

 TAPAS will train a uniquely-qualified cohort of 15 Early Stage Researchers (ESRs) in a highly intersectoral and multi-disciplinary programme of work.
 This work will tackle the problem of thrombosis (blood clots) which can lead to heart attack and stroke and contributes to an estimated 40% of cardiovascular deaths in the EU, and costs over €200 billion a year to the EU economy.